utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 <img src="https://assets.postman.com/postman-docs/v10/flows-edit-form-v10.gif" alt="Edit a form" fetchpriority="low" loading="lazy" >

 You can rename, duplicate, or delete questions as needed.
-You also have the flexibility to reorder questions to enhance the user experience.
+You can also reorder questions to enhance the user experience.

 Once your form is ready, select **Preview** to view the form for testing.
 Select **Publish** to make the firm live.